 }

-If you observe above example, we created an instance of copy constructor (user1) and using an instance of user object as a parameter type.
-So the properties of user object will be send to user1 object and we are changing the property values of user1 object but those will not effect the user object property values.
+If you observe the above example, we created an instance of copy constructor (user1) and used an instance of user object as a parameter type.
+So the properties of the user object will be sent to the user1 object, and we are changing the property values of the user1 object, but those will not affect the user object property values.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-If you observe the above result, we initialized a new instance to the values of an existing instance but those changes not effected the existing instance values.
+If you observe the above result, we initialized a new instance to the values of an existing instance, but those changes did not effect the existing instance values.